 How Artificial Intelligence Can Clean and Enrich Your Spend Data

 The procurement industry is undergoing a rapid transformation.
-Once considered a laggard in the race to digital, the industry is evolving into a strategic function that is driven entirely by data and insights.
+Once considered a laggard in the race to digital, the industry is evolving into a strategic function that's driven entirely by data and insights.
 While data is crucial to driving these transformations, bad, unorganized, or dirty data is considered no lesser than a bane for the procurement industry.

-In this article, we will be focussing on breaking the myth of “bad data in, bad data out,” based on a conversation with Mosaira Rhodes, Lead Data Scientist at Ignite Procurement.
+In this article, we'll be focussing on breaking the myth of “bad data in, bad data out,” based on a conversation with Mosaira Rhodes, Lead Data Scientist at Ignite Procurement.
 We seized this opportunity to delve into the complex topic of AI, data science, and machine learning using her subject expertise and insights as the guiding light.

 The Rise of AI in Procurement